NREL/torc/docs/how_tos/building_torc/generate_client_apis.rst

 ********************
 Generate Client APIs
 ********************
-The software package uses the ``Swagger`` tools to auto-generate client APIs from a Docker container.
+The software package uses the ``OpenAPI`` tools to auto-generate client APIs from a Docker container.

 .. note:: You must have Docker installed.